lucidrains/denoising-diffusion-pytorch/README.md

 `Trainer1D` does not evaluate the generated samples in any way since the type of data is not known.
 You could consider adding a suitable metric to the training loop yourself after doing an editable install of this package `pip install -e .`.

+## Todo

+- [ ] add flash attention, do full attention at 64x64, linear attention at anything above

 ## Citations

 ```bibtex